Having scanty patience to write by hand, I would rather write the duplicated form of "berkata-kata" as "berkata2"

 Late Modern Malay incorporates loan words from Portuguese, Dutch and English. apart from Islam, it has also become a tool to proselytize Christianity as a result of translation of the bible into Malay by Dutch scholars.

-It was the dawn of commercialized printing press, the publication of first Malay language newspapers in Latin and Arabic scripts.
+It was the dawn of commercialized printing press, the publication of first Malay language newspapers in Roman alphabet and Arabic scripts.

 Zainal Abidin bin Ahmad, better known as the respected Malay scholar Za'ba codified Malay grammar into the three-volume "Pelita Bahasa Melayu" in 1941.
 He also modified the Jawi spelling system.
 It can be said that pre-independence Malay language was very much influenced by Za'ba's work.

 Japanese occupation of the Malay world during World War II hastened independent movements. this led to liberation of Malaya from British colonists, and Malay language elevated to the status of national language.

 Contemporary Malay ( after 1957 )